huntdatacenter/docs/docs/coordination/agreements/get-going.md

 :::

 ## Data processor agreement

-First things first, a [data processor agreement](/agreements/overview/#data-processor-agreement) needs to be signed before we can move forward with other agreement types.
-Good to know, there is no cost associated with the establishment of a data processor agreement.
+First things first, we need to get the [data processor agreement](/agreements/overview/#data-processor-agreement) in place before we are able to move the other agreement types forward.
+Good to know, there is no cost associated with the establishment of a data processor agreement, and we have solid templates available to for a quick process.

 #### 1. Is there already a processor agreement in place between my organization and HUNT Cloud?